CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 ...
 ```

-The definition of what a `DiagnosticVariable` is.
-Conceptually, a
-`DiagnosticVariable` is a variable we know how to compute from the state.
-We
+Conceptually, a `DiagnosticVariable` is a variable we know how to compute from the state.
-attach more information to it for documentation and to reference to it with its
+We attach more information to it for documentation and to reference to it with its
 short name. `DiagnosticVariables` can exist irrespective of the existence of an
 actual simulation that is being run.
-Science packages are encourage to define
+Science packages are encouraged to define
 their set of pre-made `DiagnosticVariables`, for example, `ClimaAtmos` comes with
 several diagnostics already defined (in the `ALL_DIAGNOSTICS` dictionary).